-1. This Sustainability Appraisal (SA) Report: Non-Technical Summary relates to the SA of the Publication Consultation Bassetlaw Local Plan (August 2021), which is being prepared by Bassetlaw District Council.
-The Local Plan sets out the long-term spatial vision and objectives for Bassetlaw as well as the policies that are required to deliver that vision over the period up to 2037.

-2. Plans and strategies such as the Bassetlaw Local Plan are subject to a process called Sustainability Appraisal (SA), which assesses the likely effects of a plan on social, economic, and environmental issues.
-This Non-Technical Summary relates to the full SA Report for the Publication version of the Bassetlaw Local Plan which is being published for public consultation between September and October 2021.

-3. The current Publication version of the Local Plan has been prepared following a number of consultations on earlier draft versions of the plan.
+- 1. This Sustainability Appraisal (SA) Report: Non-Technical Summary relates to the SA of the Bassetlaw Local Plan, which is being prepared by Bassetlaw District Council.
+It relates to the Publication (Regulation 19) consultation document (August 2021) as updated by the Publication Version Addendum January 2022.
+The Local Plan sets out the long-term spatial vision and objectives for Bassetlaw as well as the policies that are required to deliver that vision over the period up to 2038. - 2.
+Plans and strategies such as the Bassetlaw Local Plan are subject to a process called Sustainability Appraisal (SA), which assesses the likely effects of a plan on social, economic, and environmental issues.
+This Non-Technical Summary relates to the full SA Report which is being published for public consultation. - 3.
+The current version of the Local Plan has been prepared following a number of consultations on earlier draft versions of the plan.
 These previous stages of plan making, and details of the SA work that has been carried out at each stage, are described in the full SA report.